aymerick/resume.aymerick.com/resume.md

     *June 2008 – September 2014*

     I started at Fotonauts by setting up servers with [Puppet](http://puppetlabs.com) then [Chef](http://www.getchef.com).
 I then developed several features in the [rails](http://rubyonrails.org) web app, including photo upload, async job system, users newsfeed, reputation system, achievements system, notifications and newsletter system.
-Our main database engine was [MongoDB](http://www.mongodb.org) and we used a [Resque](https://github.com/resque/resque) async jobs queue.
+Our main database engine was [MongoDB](http://www.mongodb.org) and we used [Resque](https://github.com/resque/resque) to handle async jobs.

     Although I have mainly done backend stuff, I also acquired experience in frontend development: [CSS](http://en.wikipedia.org/wiki/CSS), [SASS](http://sass-lang.com), [Javascript](http://en.wikipedia.org/wiki/JavaScript), [responsive design](http://en.wikipedia.org/wiki/Responsive_web_design) (even for [emails](http://zurb.com/ink/)).

     The Fotonauts team was based in Paris.
-Most of the time I worked from home at Betton, but one day a week I did go to Paris to work with my amazing colleagues (and to drink some beers with them).
+Most of the time I worked from home, but one day a week I travelled to Paris to work with my amazing colleagues (and to drink some beers with them).

-*   **NewLC** (Rennes)
+*   **Apple Contractor at NewLC** (Rennes)

     *December 2004 – May 2008*